salahnomad/salahnomad.github.io/content/stories-wisdom/my-favorite-software-from-2002/index.md

 The sound is seared into my memory: the gentle *thunk* of a cassette deck door, the faint hiss of magnetic tape, and the low, collective hum of CRT monitors in a smoky Meknès cybercafé.
 The year was 2002.
 I was performing a kind of digital alchemy that felt both sacred and urgent, paying for my digital salvation by the hour.

-{{< figure src="images/cybercafe-2002-memories.jpg" alt="Intérieur nostalgique d'un cybercafé marocain en 2002 avec écrans CRT, lecteur cassette, et ambiance enfumée" caption="Mon sanctuaire numérique de 2002 : où chaque minute coûtait de l'argent et chaque mégabyte était précieux." >}}
+{{< figure src="images/cybercafe-2002-memories.jpg" alt="Nostalgic interior of a Moroccan cybercafe in 2002 with CRT monitors, cassette deck, and smoky atmosphere" caption="My digital sanctuary of 2002: where every minute cost money and every megabyte was precious." >}}

 I had a shoebox full of treasures: mixtapes from my youth, recordings of my grandmother singing ancient Amazigh poems, bootlegs of Rai concerts that existed nowhere else on earth.
 A whole library of cultural memory, trapped on a dying medium.
 My mission was to ferry these analog souls across the digital Rubicon before the tape degraded or the players died forever.

 My vessel for this journey wasn't some flashy new app from Silicon Valley.
 It was a humble piece of software from Canada, first released in 1993, called GoldWave.
 The free version I used in that cybercafé, **v4.26**, was a marvel of efficiency that could run on any 32-bit Windows machine.
 It loaded in an instant.
 It didn't ask for a subscription.
 It just worked.

-{{< figure src="images/goldwave-interface-2002.jpg" alt="Interface sobre et fonctionnelle de GoldWave v4.26 sous Windows XP avec waveforms audio simples" caption="GoldWave v4.26 : une simplicité qui semble presque radicale aujourd'hui." >}}
+{{< figure src="images/goldwave-interface-2002.jpg" alt="Clean and functional GoldWave v4.26 interface on Windows XP with simple audio waveforms" caption="GoldWave v4.26: a simplicity that seems almost radical today." >}}

 And in those precious, metered minutes spent translating the warble of tape into the clean lines of a WAV file, it taught me everything I needed to know about our relationship with technology.